Comprehensive Eye & Vision Examinations

 Many of our patients don’t have any vision insurance and are still able to afford routine eye exams.
 We regularly offer deals and discounts on eye exams and eyewear, and all our stores accept CareCredit so you can pay for your eye care comfortably over time.

 Book your appointment online, or contact the location nearest you to schedule an appointment or ask a question.
 Eye Boutique offers affordable eye exams at six eye care centers in the Chicago suburbs.
-We always welcome new patients and walk-ins, and recommend calling ahead for approximate wait times if you don't have an appointment.
+We always welcome new patients.